jasmcaus/tau/README.md

 2. [Search through the issues][issues].

-# Who uses Muon?
+# Who uses Tau?
-In addition to several of my personal projects, Muon is also used in the following notable projects:
+In addition to several of my personal projects, Tau is also used in the following notable projects:
 * The [Hazel](https://github.com/HazelLang/Hazel) Programming Language